Baci-Ak/Payment-Arrangements-System/README.md

 - **Industry:** Financial Services
 - **Values:** Empathy, Ethics, Dedication & Solutions

-These values reflect the companies ability to find solutions that best suit our customers and clients.
+These values reflect the company's ability to find solutions that best suit our customers and clients.
 One instance is when our agents create payment arrangements for customers.
 An arrangement is an agreement between the company and a customer to pay for their arrears, either in whole or in manageable frequencies that the customer can adhere to.

 ## Case Study: Payment Arrangements

-Company's values empathy, ethics, dedication, and solutions.
-These values point to our ability to find solutions that best suit our customers and clients.
+The company's values—empathy, ethics, dedication, and solutions—point to our ability to find solutions that best suit our customers and clients.
 One such instance is when our agents create payment arrangements for our customers.
-An arrangement is an agreement between Intrum and a customer to pay for their arrears, either in whole or manageable frequencies to which the customer can adhere.
+An arrangement is an agreement between Intrum and a customer to pay for their arrears, either in whole or in manageable frequencies to which the customer can adhere.

 ### Problem Statement

-The dataset [dataset](data/CaseStudy%20Data.csv) provided contains core information for anonymized arrangements for some customers. the company's in-house system uses the same information in this file to calculate all dates and payments expected from each arrangement.
+The dataset [CaseStudy Data.csv](data/CaseStudy%20Data.csv) provided contains core information for anonymized arrangements for some customers.
+The company's in-house system uses the same information in this file to calculate all dates and payments expected from each arrangement.

 ### Deliverables